Respiratory compromise

 Respiratory compromise describes a deterioration in respiratory function with a high likelihood of rapid progression to respiratory failure and death.
 Respiratory failure occurs when inadequate gas exchange by the respiratory system occurs, with a low oxygen level or a high carbon dioxide level.

 Causes

-Patients in acute care hospitals, particularly those with respiratory conditions, are at risk for developing respiratory compromise.
+Patients in acute care hospitals, particularly those with respiratory conditions, are at risk of developing respiratory compromise.
 Respiratory failure requiring emergency mechanical ventilation occurs in over 40,000 patients per year in the United States.
 In postoperative patients in the United States, the National Surgical Quality Improvement Program reports that 1.03% of all surgical patients require an unplanned intubation postoperatively.